-Workman's Comp can also cover your legal expenses if an employee decides to sue you over an occupational injury, illness, or accident.
-(For more on that, read “How Does Workers’ Comp Protect a Business?”)
+Workers’ Comp can also cover an employer’s legal expenses if an employee decides to sue for damages caused by an occupational injury, illness, or accident.

-As soon as an employee is injured or develops an occupational illness, they have to tell you.
+As soon as an employee is injured or develops an occupational illness, they should report it to you.
 Each state has a different reporting period.
-Make sure your employees know they have to report within that period to receive benefits.
+Make sure your employees know they have to report within the specified reporting period or they might not receive benefits.

 - Receive proper paperwork.
 It's your job to provide the injured employee with information about the claims process, their Workers' Comp benefits, their rights, the appropriate forms, and the business’s insurance details.

-- Visit an approved healthcare professional.
+- Direct the employee to an approved healthcare professional.
 Your employee should seek medical assistance immediately – any delays can put their benefits at risk.
 The doctor will provide a medical report to file along with the employee’s injury claim.

-- File the claim.
+- Make sure the employee files the claim.
 Along with any state-mandated paperwork, forms, and medical reports, the employee will file a claim with your insurance company.
 Pay attention to reporting deadlines.
 It's also good to know that you may be required to report any workplace injury or illness, even if it’s not eligible for Workers’ Comp benefits.

-- Receive benefits.
+- Check to see if the employee received benefits.
 Your insurance provider will either approve or deny the claim.
 If approved, your employee will receive benefits.
 Most policies help pay for medical expenses, rehabilitation costs, and two-thirds of their wages if an employee is unable to work for a certain amount of time.

-- Return to work.
-Before an employee returns to work, they may have to submit additional paperwork acknowledging they’re able to work normally.
+- Prepare the employee to return to work.
+Before an employee returns to work, they may have to submit additional paperwork acknowledging they’re able to work.
 As their employer, you are responsible for “re-training” the employee and taking precautions to prevent similar injuries.

 For an in-depth look at the claims process, read “How Do I File a Workers’ Comp Claim?”